shreyasshirwadkar/mentalhealth-platform/README.md

-Absolutely!
-Here’s your README, formatted for a proper `.md` file.
-I've also checked for markdown issues, consistency, and made sure code blocks are rendered correctly.

 # 🧠 Mental Health Platform

 A modern mental health support web platform built with **Next.js** and **TypeScript**, designed to provide an intuitive, accessible, and scalable experience for users seeking therapy-related resources.